-environmental psychology, environment and behavior research, wellness, global environmental change
+environmental psychology, environment and behavior research, climate change, public health pedagogy

-I am an Associate Professor of Teaching and the Associate Director for the Undergraduate Program in the Program of Public Health at the University of California, Irvine.
-I teach courses on environmental quality and health (PH60), climate change and disaster management (PH172), health and global environmental change (PH173), and public health and wellness (PH150).
-I also teach the public health honors thesis course (PH H192).
+I am an Associate Professor of Teaching in the Department of Health, Society, and Behavior in the Program of Public Health at the University of California, Irvine.
+I teach courses on environmental quality and health (PH60), climate change and disaster management (PH172), and health and global environmental change (PH173).
 My research interests include behavioral and environmental influences on health and well-being, the scholarship of teaching and learning, as well as how rapid global environmental changes are affecting the health of the world's populations.

 Briet, E., & Runnerstrom, M. G. (2019).
 Analyzing the impacts of required internships on college student mental health.
 College Student Journal, 53(4), 474-478.

 Runnerstrom, M. G., & Koralek, T. (2018).
 Measures of success: Exploring student approaches to learning public health.
 Pedagogy in Health Promotion, (4)4, 283-293. doi:10.1177/2373379917746189

 Altaher, Y., & Runnerstrom, M. G. (2018).
 Psychological restoration practices among college students.
 Journal of College Student Development, (59)2, 227-232. doi:10.1353/csd.2018.0019